akka/akka-management/docs/src/main/paradox/akka-management.md

 An extension can contribute to the exposed HTTP routes by appending to the `akka.management.http.route-providers` list in its own `reference.conf` (make sure to use `+=` instead of `=`).
-The core `AkkaManagement` extension then collects all the routes and serves them together under the Management HTTP server.
-This avoids having to start an additional HTTP server for each additional extension, and additionally allows easy extension of routes served by including libraries that offer new capabilities (such as health-checks or cluster information etc).
+The core `AkkaManagement` extension collects all the routes and serves them together under the Management HTTP server.
+This enables easy extension of management capabilities (such as health-checks or cluster information etc) without the boilerplate and overhead to start separate HTTP servers for each extension.

-Management extensions whose nature is "active", e.g. they do something proactively, should not be started automatically, but rather started manually by the user.
-One example of that is the Cluster Bootstrap, which on one hand does contributes routes to Akka Management, however the bootstrapping process does not start unless `ClusterBootstrap().start()` is invoked, which allows the user to decide when exactly One example of the recommended manual operations is Cluster Bootstrap, which contributes routes to Akka Management.
-The bootstrapping process does not start unless `ClusterBootstrap().start()` is invoked, allowing the user to decide exactly when it is ready to start joining an existing cluster.
+As a best practice, Management extensions that do something proactively should not be started automatically, but rather manually by the user.
+One example of that is Cluster Bootstrap.
+It contributes routes to Akka Management, but the bootstrapping process does not start unless `ClusterBootstrap().start()` is invoked.
+Thus, the user can decide when exactly the application is ready to start joining an existing cluster.